verilab/blog-a/README.md

 python app.py apply-theme
 ```

 Note that the `theme` set here must be in the `themes` directory.
 There is a default theme `default` there initially.
-You can download or clone third-party themes there and set one of them to `theme` property to change your theme.
+You can download or clone third-party themes (or from [BlogT](https://github.com/BlogTANG/blog-t)) there and set one of them to `theme` property to change your theme.
 Once you change the `theme` property, the command above should be runned to apply the change.

 ### Run web app